ErvinRacz/news_api/README.md

 4. Bootstrap the full stack dev environment:
    `nix develop github:ErvinRacz/news_api#bootstrap && cd news_api`

 5. Normally the secret shouldn't be shared in a readme, but for the sake of simplifying testing, here it is.
-Unlock `GNEWS API KEY` secret by running: `git-crypt unlock .git-crypt-key`
+Unlock `GNEWS API KEY` secret by running in the root dir: `git-crypt unlock .git-crypt-key`

 ### B. Bare Minimum Installation (Linux, MacOS, Windows)